cms-sw/cms-sw.github.io/faq.md

 ### How do I check the status of my pull request(s).

-Go to the [CMS Topic Collector][cms-topic-collector].
-There you'll find all the open requests and their approval status.

-Alternatively, go to the [Pull Requests](https://github.com/cms-sw/cmssw/pulls) page, and click on "Yours" to see all the (Open or Closed) requests you have made.
+Go to the [Pull request](https://github.com/cms-sw/cmssw/issues) to have an overview of the status of all the pull requests.
+Click on a given pull request to have the whole discussion about the pull request approval process.

 ### How do I make sure my topic branch is updated with the latest developments?